hausen8/cold-end/README.md

 **ATTENTION:** Up from v1.3, https://github.com/PaulStoffregen/TimerOne library is required!

+**NOTE:** If spit mode at times does not start, it is most likely that your mist switch is bouncing.
+In this case, increase "switch_debounce" slightly.

 **NOTE:** If your stepper speed is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" which defines the stepper timing.
 After changing the value, you will need to repeat steps 3 and 4 to calibrate the displayed quantity.